-- Purchase costumes for next year after the 31st
+1. Purchase costumes for next year after the 31st

-Pro: Low cost way to have an awesome costume for your kid next year.
+Pro: Low-cost way to have an awesome costume for your kid next year.
 It’s cheaper than having to buy a costume prior to the 31st at full price.

-For instance, my daughter loves princesses so for this year we used a dress she already had, printed a picture of Elsa and taped it to her dress.
+For instance, my daughter loves princesses.
+This year we used a dress she already had, printed a picture of Elsa, and taped the photo to it.
 We then let her wear her “special princess shoes” (Dress shoes that we already owned) and she became Princess Elsa at $0.
-She was happy, looked adorable, and we got the photo op we wanted, and most importantly saved on costume costs.
+She was happy, looked adorable, we got the photo op we wanted, and most importantly saved on costume costs.

 Con: Be careful with DIY costumes.
-They can be time intensive and the costs may add up to more than you think after you factor in all of the details
+They can be time-intensive and the costs may add up to more than you think after you factor in all of the details.

-- Swap costumes with your mommy friends who have older kids
+3. Swap costumes with your mommy friends who have older kids

 Pro: This is a great way to save money and get more use out of the same costume

-Con: costume will be used and maybe stained- (To me this isn’t a con if you just wash it!)
+Con: costume will be used and may be stained.
+(To me this isn’t a con if you just wash it!)
 Your kid is only wearing it once anyway!

-- Join a local online mommy group and offer to swap costumes
+4. Join a local online mommy group and offer to swap costumes

-If you live far from your friends or if your group of friends all have kids that are the same size, expand your network and connect with other local moms There are plenty of mom groups on Facebook that you can find and offer to swap costumes with others.
+If you live far from your friends or if your group of friends all has kids that are the same size, expand your network and connect with other local moms There are plenty of mom groups on Facebook that you can find and offer to swap costumes with others.

 Pro: You may have access to a lot more costume options at $0 cost depending on the size of the mom group.

 Con: You will probably have to meet somewhere to pick up or exchange costumes with someone else.
-Hopefully you can swap with someone from in-town so they will be close by.
+Hopefully, you can swap with someone from in-town so they will be close by.
 Just plan a few days ahead to coordinate so you aren’t running around at the last minute.

-- Thrift Stores and Consignment shops
+5. Thrift Stores and Consignment shops to save on costumes

-Pro: Another low cost way to purchase or create a costume for your kid.
+Pro: Another low-cost way to purchase or create a costume for your kid.

 Con: You are still purchasing a costume that your kid will probably only wear once.

 As you can see there are pros and cons to each of these five options.
 However, whichever option you choose, it is better than spending $40 on a costume for your kid to wear only once.
 Do not feel guilty for not wanting to spend a lot of money on your child.
 It is okay to spend less and still have an awesome Halloween.
-You are not alone and there are many other mom’s out there who think the same way you do.
+You are not alone and there are many other moms out there who think the same way you do.
 Just remember to stay safe, have fun, and cherish the time with your child.